 Understanding the Difference of Sows and Market Pigs

 Maximizing efficiency and reducing waste is a concern for every industry.
 Pigs grow and mature at a quick rate, and many farmers consider a pig ready for harvest when they reach a weight of around 250-270 lbs.
 Pigs at this weight are considered market pigs or butcher pigs.
 Pigs can easily grow larger than market weight, but raising market pigs gives industrial farmers the best return on the resources used to feed and maintain their herd.
+Incorporating efficient and sustainable practices into pig farming not only benefits the industry but also contributes to the broader goal of resource conservation.

 Sows and Boars